r7vme/learning-to-drive-in-a-day/README.md

 Following code can be used to decode VAE's Z latent vector and save to image.

-## Try pretrained models

-Just to make sure that environment was setup correctly try [pretrained models](https://drive.google.com/open?id=16WYkH7goKnJM52ke1KAzs5vozGiuKPqu).
-Place `ddpg.pkl` and `vae.json` into the root directory and run `./run-in-docker.sh`.
-You should see similar to the GIF above.

 ```
 arr = vae.decode(obs)
 arr = np.round(arr).astype(np.uint8)